ether/etherpad-lite/doc/api/editorInfo.md

 ## editorInfo.ace_performDocumentApplyAttributesToRange()

 ## editorInfo.ace_getAuthorInfos()
 Returns an info object about the author.
-Object key = author_id and info includes athour's bg color value.
+Object key = author_id and info includes author's bg color value.
 Use to define your own authorship.
 ## editorInfo.ace_performDocumentReplaceRange(start, end, newText)
 This function replaces a range (from [x1,y1] to [x2,y2]) with `newText`.